ryanmio/LittleFallsVA/exampleSite/content/english/press/post-3.md

 Committee for Little Falls Highlights Rationale Behind Proposed Name Change

-Little Falls, VA - April 23, 2023 - The Committee for Little Falls has released a statement outlining the rationale behind proposing "Little Falls" as the new name for Falls Church, Virginia.
+Little Falls, VA - May 3, 2023 - The Committee for Little Falls has released a statement outlining the rationale behind proposing "Little Falls" as the new name for Falls Church, Virginia.
 This statement aims to address questions and concerns from the community and provide a clear understanding of the name's significance.

 The rationale behind the proposed name change can be summarized in three key points: